Lyzev/Events/CONTRIBUTING.md

 - Before submitting a pull request, make sure that your code has been tested thoroughly and does not cause any issues with the existing code.

+### License and Copyright

+By contributing to this project, you agree that your contributions will be licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
+This ensures that the project remains free and open-source, and that any derivative works are also shared under the same license.
+Additionally, you confirm that the code you commit is your own work or you have the right to submit it.

+For more details, please refer to the [AGPL-3.0 license](https://www.gnu.org/licenses/agpl-3.0.en.html).

 ## Style Guide

 When contributing code, please follow the project's coding style and conventions.
 This includes: